Savannah Georgia

 “The Little Palace.”

-The Telfair Academy of Art and Sciences is housed in the impressive Telfair Mansion, that is one of three properties run by The Telfair Museum of Art; three separate and distinct facilities operated by the same organization.
-The Telfair Academy of Arts and Sciences is a traditional art museum that has been much improved since being a mansion known as “The Little Palace.”
+The Telfair Academy of Art and Sciences is housed in the impressive Telfair Mansion, one of three properties run by The Telfair Museum of Art; three separate and distinct facilities operated by the same organization.
+The Telfair Academy of Arts and Sciences is a traditional art museum that has been much improved upon since it was a mansion known as “The Little Palace.”

-The Jepson Center for the Arts, which focuses on modern art in a flashy modern building; “catty-cornered” to the older structure of Telfair Academy; the mansion itself.
+The Jepson Center for the Arts, which focuses on modern art in a flashy modern building is catty-cornered to the older structure of the Telfair Academy, the mansion itself.
 The Telfair organization also operates the Owens-Thomas House, a house museum.

-The historic Telfair Mansion is a large, two story, impressive rectangular structure that included a reception room, dining room, drawing room, bedrooms on the second floor, kitchens, cellar, and other service rooms on the basement level.
-Today in the museum, three interior rooms; the dining room, the kitchen, and the reception room, have been restored to reflect the era of Alexander Telfair, Margret and Mary Telfair’s grandfather.
-There are many portraits of prominent members of Savannah’s well-known families as well are hanging in the halls and rooms of the mansion.
+The historic Telfair Mansion is a large, two story rectangular structure that once included a reception room, dining room, drawing room, bedrooms on the second floor, kitchens, cellar, and other service rooms in the basement level.
+Today the museum includes three interior rooms, the dining room, the kitchen, and the reception room, restored to reflect the era of Alexander Telfair, Margaret and Mary Telfair’s grandfather.
+There are many portraits of prominent members of Savannah’s well-known families on display in the mansion.

 The upstairs bedrooms have been renovated to be museum display rooms.
-The large, beautiful 1886 addition is home to the large Gallery where big exhibits can be seen.
-The Telfair Academy has also collected its own art and have guest artists display their work as well.
+The beautiful 1886 addition is home to a large gallery of exhibits.
+The Telfair Academy has also collected its own art and features the work of guest artists as well.

 HISTORY

 This site is in a prime location!
-The Telfair Mansion was built on the site of a former mansion that was built for the British Colonial Governor.
+The Telfair Mansion was built on the site of a previous mansion built for the British Colonial Governor.

-“In the Colonial and Revolutionary periods “Government House” stood on this site.
 Yes indeed!
-This former house was the residence of the Royal Governors of Georgia; loyalists to the crown.
-Here on the night of January 18, 1776, in one of the dramatic episodes of the American Revolution, Major Joseph Habersham, commanding a small force of patriots walked alone into the chamber where Governor Wright was conferring with his Council and announced, “Sir James, you are my prisoner.”
+The preceding house was the residence of the Royal Governors of Georgia, loyalists to the crown.
+Here on the night of January 18, 1776, in one of the most dramatic episodes of the American Revolution, Major Joseph Habersham, commanding a small force of patriots, walked alone into the chamber where Governor Wright was conferring with his Council and announced, “Sir James, you are my prisoner.”
 Habersham later became Postmaster-General of the United States.”

-Sometime during the Revolutionary War, the house must of been destroyed; or simply demolished to rid the community of its bad memories.
-In 1818 Edward Telfair, son of Revolutionary Patriot; Alexander Telfair, who also was one of Georgia’s early post-independence governors, bought this large property.
-Edward Telfair commissioned popular British architect William Jay to design and build his showcase town home; The Telfair Mansion.
-British architect William Jay, had made his superior reputation as an architect in Savannah, by designing and building such beautiful buildings as The Savannah Theatre and the Owens-Thomas House.
+Sometime during the Revolutionary War, the house must have been destroyed, or simply been demolished to rid the community of its bad memories.
+In 1818 Edward Telfair, son of Revolutionary Patriot Alexander Telfair, who also was one of Georgia’s early post-independence governors, bought the property.
+Edward Telfair commissioned popular British architect William Jay to design and build his showcase town home, The Telfair Mansion.
+Jay had made his reputation in Savannah, by designing and building such beautiful buildings as The Savannah Theatre and the Owens-Thomas House.

-On the exterior, Jay designed “a symmetrical façade with a central porch supported by four columns with cast stone capitals.”
-On the interior, the public rooms were placed on either side of a grand entrance hallway and staircase.
-Edward Telfair and his wife had one son; Richard, and two daughters; Margaret and Mary, the youngest child.
+Outside, Jay designed “a symmetrical façade with a central porch supported by four columns with cast stone capitals.”
+Inside, the public rooms were placed on either side of a grand entrance hallway and staircase.
+Edward Telfair and his wife had one son, Richard, and two daughters, Margaret and Mary.

-The eldest daughter, Margaret, married during her 40s’, to William Brown Hodgson while Mary remained single.
+The eldest daughter, Margaret, married during her 40s, to William Brown Hodgson while Mary remained single.
 Mary lived at the family home with her brother, Richard.
-When Richard died, he didn’t have a wife or heirs, so he left the entire estate to his dependable, very competent, serious sister, Mary.
+When Richard died, he didn’t have a wife or heirs, so he left the entire estate to Mary.

-Mary continued to financially help such organizations as the hospital in Savannah.
-The idea for this public museum idea started a few years earlier during a tour of Europe.
-In her 1775 will, she wanted to insure that the Telfair art collections would be preserved for the public, that the mansion would be maintained, and if she provided the funds to do so, it surely would be done.
+She continued to financially help such organizations as the hospital in Savannah.
+The idea for a public museum started a few years earlier, during a tour of Europe.
+In her 1775 will, she wanted to ensure that the Telfair art collections would be preserved for the public, and that the mansion would be maintained.
+If she provided the funds to do so, it surely would be done.

-She bequeathed the mansion and all its furniture and art collections to The Georgia Historical Society, so they would open up the mansion as a museum.
-When a Telfair Academy of Arts and Sciences, INC Corporation was formed in 1920, The Georgia Historical Society turned it all over to this Telfair Academy Organization.
+She bequeathed the mansion and all its furniture and art collections to The Georgia Historical Society, so they would open it as a museum.
+When a Telfair Academy of Arts and Sciences, INC Corporation was formed in 1920, the Georgia Historical Society turned it all over to this Telfair Academy Organization.

 “The mansion was remodeled and enlarged with an extension by architect Carl N. Brandt.
 The extension added certain elements to the original plan which was approximately sixty feet, six inches by 64 feet.
 The addition gave an overall dimension of one hundred and sixty-eight in length including a three story addition on the rear of its ‘Trust lot’ that faces Telfair Square.”